-One surprising thing I did find out over those first few winters is the ground is where the cold really gets intense.
-My barn is half dirt and half concrete.
-When the wind chills are in the negatives, there really is no difference.
+One surprising thing I found out those first few winters was that even though the air is cold, it is the ground where the cold really gets intense.

 That first winter, I remember going out to feed my animals in the morning.
-I discovered all of my goats standing in a bunch all huddled together with their tales tucked tight.
-I realized the ground was so cold, they could not lay down and slept standing all night long.
+I discovered all of my goats standing in a bunch, all huddled together with their tales tucked tight.

-Yep, it was time to come up with a new plan.
+Yes, it was time to come up with a new plan.

 What is the deep litter method?